zide05/CDEvalSumm/README.md

-# CDEvalSumm: Cross-Dataset Evaluation for neural Summarization systems
+# CDEvalSumm: Cross-Dataset Evaluation for Summarization

 Descriptions and metrics code for EMNLP2020 findings paper: *[An Empirical Study of Cross-Dataset Evaluation for Neural Summarization Systems]()*